 We said that having a big house means higher taxes and larger utility bills, but tinier houses have few more perks that distinguish them from big ones:

-- They are easier to clean and maintain – fewer rooms means less cleaning tasks
+They are easier to clean and maintain – fewer rooms means fewer cleaning tasks

 Maximize Your Potentials

 The positioning of the furniture in limited spaces should be planned so that you could avoid clutter.
 Better organization and uncluttered space lead to comfortable and easy living.
 That’s why you have to get into a mindset that helps you plan your indoor activities.
 For example, adopt a strategy that states that whenever you bring or buy something new, you should throw away something of the same size.
 This will make you avoid gathering unnecessary things.

 You could always let your creative side take over and paint rooms in different colors, it could also alleviate moving stress.
 The makeover will give them their own unique look and transform them into great places to be in.
 Try to let a lot of natural light into the place and a lot of artificial light that will generate a brighter vibe.
 Putting large mirrors at strategic points can help as well.
 The same goes for using glass doors and dividers to create an illusion of a large open area.

 Using multi-functional pieces of furniture can also help.
 Just think of the furniture that can be used to store things in, such as footrests and seats with lids.
 Use convertible furniture pieces for several different purposes.

 When buying a large house or relocating to the suburbs, you often hear that there is room for everyone.
 But buying a place with less space doesn’t necessarily mean a lack of your own room.
 Those buildings provide more family time since you will be closer to each other, which could be one of the reasons to move to a smaller home.
 Modest houses usually don’t have large backyards that divide them, so it is easier for you to meet your neighbors and bond with them.
 Lack of big yards creates a feeling of familiarity and security.